I don’t belong.

 While we can subsist alone, we do not thrive alone.

 From birth, humans depend on each other.
-Babies left to themselves are labeled failure to thrive and while we have no such labels for adults — as far as I know — it is no less true for all humans no matter their age.
+Babies left to themselves are labeled failure to thrive and while we have no such labels for adults—as far as I know—this fact is no less true for all humans no matter their age.

 Rejection is painful and all too common.